-- There are a range of inherent dangers that visitors to the parks could potentially encounter.
-Factors such as remoteness, extreme weather, and, the limited access and communications, add considerably to the risks. - As well as presenting a potential safety risk to visitors, fire can cause expensive damage or loss to visitation infrastructure, and can temporarily diminish visual landscape amenity.
+There are a range of inherent dangers that visitors to the parks could potentially encounter.
+Factors such as remoteness, extreme weather, and, the limited access and communications, add considerably to the risks.

-Above A small group on a guided tour of Tunnel Creek Cave.
-Photo - Peter Nicholas/DBCA
+Above: A small group on a guided tour of Tunnel Creek Cave.
+Photo Peter Nicholas/DBCA